KunLabAI/kun-chat/README-EN.md

 **Your Local Intelligent Conversation Partner**

 kun-lab is a lightweight AI conversation application based on Ollama, designed to provide you with a simple, efficient, and feature-rich local AI conversation experience.
-Without complicated configuration, you can easily enjoy powerful AI capabilities, with all data under your local control, ensuring your privacy and security.
+With no complicated configuration required, it's ready to use out of the box, allowing you to easily enjoy powerful AI capabilities while keeping all your data under local control, ensuring your privacy and security.

 ## ✨ Core Highlights